Aesop Cover

 Introduction – The Essential Aesop – Epilogue

 Why We Loved It: We are reminded that talk is cheap, and actions speak louder than words.
-Action and deeds are proof of truth.
-And the proof of something’s quality, is that it has actually sustained.
+Action and deeds are self-evidencing proof of truth.
+And the proof of something’s quality, is that it has actually sustains.

 [I]f I shall ever deserve any real repute in that small but high hushed world which I might not be unreasonably ambitious of; if hereafter I shall do anything that, upon the whole, a man might rather have done than to have left undone; then here I prospectively ascribe all the honour and the glory to whaling; for a whale-ship was my Yale College and my Harvard.Herman Melville, Moby Dick